MeteoSwiss/opendata/docs/d-radar-data/d1-precipitation-radar-products.md

 The **PRECIP product** is the baseline weather radar product for precipitation estimation at ground, in Switzerland.
 It combines the data from all 5 C-band, Swiss weather radar stations.

+The **PRECIP-SV** product is a version of the precip product with additional "Side-View" (SV) to visualize the vertical cross-sections along the x- and y-axis.

 The **CombiPrecip (CPC) product** combines in real-time the precipitation information from the weather radar network with the MeteoSwiss ground stations (rain-gauges).
 Furthermore, a so-called "reanalysis" of CombiPrecip is computed with an 8 days delay as to account for a-posteriori corrections in the rain-gauge values.

 :::info